marcodiluzio/halflife_determination/README.md

 # halflife_determination

 ## General
 halflife_determination is a package for evaluation of half-life value (and uncertainty) of radionuclides which activity is monitored collecting information on beta decay through a series of TDCR (Triple-to-Double Coincidence Ratio) liquid scintillation measurements.
-It is written in python version 3.13 and relies on scientific modules such as *numpy*, *pandas*, *scipy*, *consensusGen*.
+It is written in python 3 and relies on scientific modules such as *numpy*, *pandas*, *scipy*, *consensusGen*.
-At present, the input file format is csv resulting from TDCR elaboration performed with package [TDCRPy](https://github.com/RomainCoulon/TDCRPy)
+At present, the input file format is the csv resulting from TDCR elaboration performed with package [TDCRPy](https://github.com/RomainCoulon/TDCRPy).
+Additional formats and data from other measurement techiques will be investigated in the future.

 ## Structure
 The package is composed of the following modules: